Kajak

 Status at the end of yesterday: "101 km covered, 3 barrages.
 We've passed Vienna!"

-8th stage from Mannsdorf 🇦🇹 to Zlatná na Ostrove 🇸🇰
+8. Tagesetappe von Mannsdorf 🇦🇹 to Zlatná na Ostrov 🇸🇰

-Today we crossed the border to Slovakia, covering a distance of 130 km.
-There was only one barrage to cross on the way and the conditions were good.
+Today we crossed the border into Slovakia, covering a distance of 130 km.
+There was only one barrage to cross on the way and conditions were good.

-9th stage from Zlatná na Ostrove 🇸🇰 to Szigetmonostor 🇭🇺
+9. Tagesetappe from Zlatná na Ostrov 🇸🇰 to Szigetmonostor 🇭🇺

 Hello from Hungary!
 113 km covered yesterday.
 Sok szerencsét, good luck in the future!